MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOGeoAdministrator.md

 ## SYNOPSIS

-In a Multi-Geo Tenant, adds a new SharePoint user or security Group as GeoAdministrator.
+Adds a new SharePoint user or security group as GeoAdministrator to a multi-geo tenant.

 ## SYNTAX